AI Ready

 Six levels.
 Six axes.
 One picture of where you stand.

 The model is multi-axis on purpose.
-Your level matters, but the shape tells you what to work on next: adoption, tooling, build capability, automation, culture, and operations.
+Your level matters, but the shape tells you what to work on next: Adoption Breadth, Tool Customization, Build Capability, Automation Depth, AI-First Culture, and Operational Integration.

 AI-CuriousAI-AdoptingAI-BuildingAI-DelegatingAI-FirstAI-Native